mthrok/luchador/tests/integration/README.md

 This test builds and run DQN against ALEEnvironment so as to verify that it is not broken.

+* `run_initializer_compatibility_tests.sh`

+This test runs initializers and check if the distribution is correct.

 * `run_layer_numerical_compatibility_tests.sh`

 This test compares the outputs from fixed layer configuration/parameter and input so as to ensure layers' behavior is same across backends.